jjjitmail/Winform/Read_Me_First.txt

 Technical design (UML): CommissioningManager/TD diagram (UML notation).pdf

 This program demonstrates following design pattern/technologies: C#, SOLID, multi-threading(Asyn), Generic Delegates, Singleton, MVC, EF, .NET 4.5 and Winform.
-This a small C# project which I created many years ago, some of the functionalities/classes might be a little outdated now and they could be better replaced by new features of latest C# version, but during the time this project was created, the older C# version (especially Winform) had limited features.
+This is a small C# project which I created many years ago, some of the functionalities/classes might be a little outdated now and they could be better replaced by new features of latest C# version, but during the time this project was created, the older C# version (especially Winform) had limited features.
 This project illustrates the advanced/generic approach of C# programming.